FreeBSD is Fun

 Default services

-When prompted to choose the default services to install, I recommend choosing local_unbound (caching DNS resolver – more on this later), sshd (the necessary SSH daemon) and ntpdate (check and correct our server’s date and time correct at boot time).
+When prompted to choose the default services to install, I recommend choosing local_unbound (caching DNS resolver – more on this later), sshd (the much necessary SSH daemon) and ntpdate (a service that checks and correct our server’s date and time at boot).

 Network

 When asked if we want to set up IPv4 and IPv6 at this time, we will choose YES and then let it set up automatically.
-At the Name server screen type . in the Search field and Proceed.
-If automatic network setup doesn’t work, choose NO iand follow the instructions below.
+At the Name server screen type . in the Search field and then Proceed.
+If automatic network setup doesn’t work for some reason, choose NO and follow the instructions below.
 If it does, just skip to the next section.

 /etc/rc.conf